cynapse-ccri/nf-cynapse/README.md

 Where possible pre-commit hooks are executed as part of CI and block progress, to ensure this is minimised activate checking in your local environment.
 Please see the [pre-commit] docs for how to do this.

+If new file types are added please check to see if hooks are available to validate these and implement as necessary in `.pre-commit-config.yaml`.

 ### Coding guidance

 Please see the relevant [`tools`](tools/README.md) or `workflows`(workflows/README.md) README files.